Stitch-a-Demo: Video Demonstrations from Multistep Descriptions: dataset

 \KA{Note that we cannot use the evaluation dataset in Recipe2Video~\cite{recipe2video} (RecipeQA~\cite{recipeqa} and Tasty videos~\cite{tastyvideos}) since they do not have ground truth annotations; they compare heuristics like abrupt info gain and visual relevance.}

 \textbf{Dataset statistics.} \JW{We provide more detailed statistics for our datasets across three domains.
 Tab.~\ref{tab:data_count} shows the number of videos in each dataset.
 Using these videos, Stitch-a-Demo-MC contains 105542, 100, and 100 samples for cooking, woodworking, and gardening.
-For $\mathcal{D}_w$, it consists of 444823, 900, and 900 samples for the three domains, respectively.}
+For $\mathcal{D}_w$, it consists of 444823, 900, and 900 samples for the three domains, respectively.} \JWCam{Across different test sets, an average of 53.1 videos with similar content are considered for each sequence, making the test challenging.}

+\JWCam{We also compare Stitch-a-Demo-MC and Stitch-a-Demo-VD to standard video for object-state consistency using VBench~\cite{vbench} subject consistency at keystep transitions; the curated test sets score only 1.5\% and 1\% lower than standard video, respectively, showing comparable quality.}